wstinkens/example_terraform-azure/README.md

 ## Requirements

-### Azure Service Principle
+### Azure Service Principal

-To authenticate Terraform to Azure, a service principle is required.
+To authenticate Terraform to Azure, a Service Principal is required.

 Login to the Azure CLI